UltraMessaging/um_python/README.md

 But the bulk of testing responsibility is yours.
 Please contact us through the normal UM support channel if you encounter problems and/or have suggestions for its improvement.

+We actively encourage our users to submit improvements to this project.
+If your UM Python submission is better served as a separate project, we will link to it, or will even host it if you prefer.
+See [To Do](#to-do) for more information.

 ## Why Make Users Generate the API?
 Why Not Just Ship the Wrapper?